 The hazards that were used in the film footage were chosen to represent those listed by assurance schemes, commonly included in company biosecurity protocols and that may present a varied response in terms of ease of identification.
-(Newell et al., 2011)(Red Tractor Assurance for Farms - Poultry Scheme, 2014)(Newell et al., 2011)One of the hazards ‘Between sheds’ is not usually included in protocols but has been the subject of trials at some model farms.
+Unfortunately due to the length of the film and difficulty in demonstrating (on film) some risk factors associated with catching (Newell et al., 2011), some risk factors such as hand washing were omitted.
+During the collection of data it was noted that procedures varied greatly on the use of gloves and wrist/arm guards (to prevent scratching) and the point at which hands were washed as set out in the Red Tractor Standard (Red Tractor Assurance for Farms - Poultry Scheme, 2014).
+Campylobacter has been identified on the hands of catching personnel(Newell et al., 2011), so perhaps this is an area of compliance that would warrant investigation.
+One of the hazards used, ‘Between sheds’, is not usually included in protocols but has been the subject of trials at some model farms.
 It is therefore of interest that this hazard was identified by a relatively high number of participants (77%).
 This may well be due to the focus of on-farm biosecurity, the awareness of some biosecurity contradictions (highlighted by individuals in the interviews), or simply the action of the film following the forklift providing a ‘clue’.

 The Watch-&-Click tool was developed to provide video footage of an environment that is familiar to the catchers, reducing the observer bias that is often evident when individuals are watched within observational studies (Gill and Johnson, 1997).
 The use of video also creates a time pressure for the individual to respond using fast, automatic responses instead of deliberating the answer.
 In turn, it is hoped that the fast responses provided are that of knowledge and routine.
 Whilst there is no comparison with a more traditional survey, the results indicate that levels of knowledge are high, which was subsequently substantiated in the interviews.